Make quilted coasters Using leftover right-triangles

 Looking for other scrap busting ideas?
 See our blog for more scrap busting projects.

-Read on for further details and instructions on how to make quilted coasters, with a free PDF guide available in our Resource Library to download and print.
+Read on for further details and instructions on how to make quilted coasters, with a PDF guide available on our FREE Resources page to download and print.

 Assorted quilted coasters made from leftover right-triangles.